WARNING – New regulation for gas ducted heating service and installation. Including compulsory Carbon Monoxide (CO) and Negative Air Pressure Testing.

 - Remind you the need to install additional ventilation to overcome the effect of negative pressure.

-- Inform you that we will be notifying the VBA of the situation, and that the VBA will contact you directly.
+- Inform you that we will be notifying the Victorian Building Association of the situation and that VBA will contact you directly.

-- Notify the VBA as soon as possible with your contact details, site address and heater details.
+- We will then notify VBA as soon as possible with your contact details, site address and heater details.

 Why should my Gas Heating Appliance be Serviced and Tested Every Two Years?